 It is notable that the X70 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G16 does not feature such a mic input.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G16 and the Fujifilm X70?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G16: